jessn-dev/Sentient/README.md

 2.  **Database Abstraction:** The `db_handler.py` module uses an Adapter Pattern.
 Switching from SQLite/Turso to PostgreSQL requires changing only one driver dependency, not the business logic.

-With all the updates, let us review and update the documentation, including specifications for the Financial Data Structure, Data Cleaning Pipeline, and Cross-Validation Strategy, to reflect Pydantic v2.12.5 and Prophet 1.2. features, describe the tech stack (updated to the most recent stable version as of dec 2025), data flow diagram, generate the architecture frontend+backend, the scalability roadmap (from MVP to enterprise), and the migration strategy